-Writing a CV, especially if you’ve never done it before, or for a job you really, really want, can be daunting.
-Questions people often ask us are:
+Writing a CV, especially if you’ve never done it before, or for a job you really want, can be daunting.

 How do I start writing a CV?

-If you’ve never written a CV before or feel out of practice, start with our CV Builder Tool.
-CV Builder helps you structure your CV, providing advice and tips at every step of your CV creation process.
-There are lots of different types of CV, but you can make a solid start here, and decide on your preferred style later on.
+If you’ve never written a CV before or feel out of practice, our Three steps to CV success learning pathway can help you.
+The built-in CV Builder helps you structure your CV, providing advice and tips at every step of your CV creation process.
+There are lots of different types of CVs, for example, skills-based or chronological, but you can make a solid start here and decide on your preferred style later on.

 How do I improve my CV?

-CVs are an overview of your skills, attributes, and experience.
-Prospective employers use them to evaluate whether or not to invite you to interview.
-Every CV needs to be tailored the specific job.
+Every CV needs to be tailored to the specific job.
 Now that you’ve used the resources on this page, you are firmly on the road to becoming skilled in the process of writing a tailored – a “winning” – CV.

-- The Prospects website has examples of different styles and types of CV , including legal, technical, and teaching.
+- The Prospects website has examples of different styles and types of CVs, including legal, technical, and teaching.

 - Thinking of academia?
-Visit the Vitae site to learn more about academic CVs
+Visit the Vitae website to learn more about academic CVs

 - Targetjobs has a range of useful CV templates to help you get started